 We headed back, picked Craig up and headed for more Family Fun in Gatlinburg at Dude’s Daiquiri’s!
 It was great the lady let the kids pull up a chair and have a nonalcoholic daiquiri with lots of whip cream.
 Made it fun for everyone.

-Gatlinburg was a great experience and I definitely think we could have stayed longer and explored more of the Smokey Mountains.
+Gatlinburg was a great experience and I definitely think we could have stayed longer and explored more of the Smoky Mountains.
 Next time we definitely want to do the Cades Cove Bike Ride, play on the numerous mini golf courses, play laser tag at LazerPort Fun Center and check out the view from the Gatlinburg Space Needle.
 We will be back for more family fun in Gatlinburg, TN!

 - If you want to do a lot of sight seeing in Gatlinburg and to visit Clingman’s Dome and Sugarland Trails then you want to stay at a place that is close to Gatlinburg